jameson2011/EveAlod/README.md

 EveALOD finds awful losses & corp kills and pushes to Discord for your amusement and delectation.
 Now bragging is automatic!

-## How it work?
+## How does it work?
-Very simple.

-zKB Redisq (https://github.com/zKillboard/RedisQ) is polled for the latest kills, categorised and pushed to a designated Discord webhook.
+Very simply, zKB Redisq (https://github.com/zKillboard/RedisQ) is polled for the latest kills, categorised and pushed to a designated Discord webhook.

 The categorisation is a handful of predicates, applied to each killmail.
-Each kill is tagged and scored accordingly: those that pass a configured threshold make it to Discord for analysis, amusement, troll, whatever.
+Each kill is tagged and scored accordingly: those over a threshold make it to Discord for analysis, amusement, trolling, whatever suits your fancy.

 ## What rules are these?
-Corp kill
-Corp loss
+Corp kill: _Because who doesn't like good news?_
+Corp loss: _CEOs need reasons to be angry_
-Plex/Skill injector in hold
+Plex/Skill injector in hold: _Because this never gets old_
-Awox
-ECM in hold (because ECM is evil)
+Awox: _required for a long running scientific study on just how hard API checks can be_ ECM in hold: _because ECM is evil_
-Expensive (>10bn ISK)
+Expensive (>10bn ISK): _no reason needed_
-Pods - for Organic Mass Granulator services
+Pods: _because the Pod God needs his sacrifice_

-_more to come_
+_more to come!_

+## Why doesn't it work for alliances?
+This is by design.

 ## How do I run on Windows?
 It's a standard console application: